Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-15-forever-changed.md

 For now, he sat, and waited.

 He didn't need to wait long.
-Though there were no obvious sensors or cameras in the cell, pretty soon there was a sliding sound---a panel had opened about eye level on his door.
+Though there were no obvious sensors or cameras in the cell, pretty soon there was a sliding sound - a panel had opened about eye level on his door.
 It shut immediately afterwards, and was followed by a second, larger hatch at about waist height, through which was thrust a tray.

 The smell wafting off it immediately reminded him that he was hungry.
 Unbidden, his stomach emitted that peculiar growling sound again, and his mouth went into overdrive, salivary glands anticipating the arrival of food.